2)Open Porch Fires etc

 Top floor occupants are likely to be the most threatened.
 Top floor operations are likely to be the most risky.

 Doors and windows are an easy avenue of spread to the interior.
-Keep them intact if you can, but expect problems.
+Try to keep them intact until knockdown, but expect problems.

-Until the heavy fire is knocked down, be careful about venting elsewhere in the building.
+Be careful about venting elsewhere in the building while the exterior fire is still heavy.
 You don’t want to create a flow that sucks fire into the building.

 Interior floor joists next to an intense porch fire can suffer surprising amounts of damage.
 Don’t trust floors near the porches until you’ve checked them by opening the ceiling below.